Configuration Files

 Multi-project workspace#

-When your pipeline uses trigger: project: to spawn child pipelines in other repos, map those projects to local directories:
+When your pipeline uses trigger: project: to spawn cross-project pipelines in other repos, map those projects to local directories:

 # .glciconfig.toml